 For many business owners, the risks of not having general liability insurance outweigh the benefits.
 Even if you aren’t required by law to have a general liability policy, clients, your landlord, or a certifying agent for your line of work may require proof of coverage.

 Because of the importance of general liability coverage, many business owners opt to start a policy at the time they establish their business.
 Providing proof of insurance is a great way to prove to your customers and your community that your business is reputable and ready to offer services.
 For general contractors, liability insurance is a critical component of protecting your personal assets in the event of a filed claim.
 Possession of a general liability insurance policy allows the business the ability to weather the financial burden of settling the claim without having to take out significant personal capital or capital from the business itself.
 The same can be said for retail and wholesale establishments.
 From hardware stores to nail salons, protection against claims where an accident threatens your businesses’ very existence is a necessity.

 How do I get a general liability policy if my business needs one?

 The agents at Ivy Insurance can quickly help to get your business insured.
-Because of our varied markets, a tailored insurance program chosen from a host of reliable and secure insurance companies will be selected, providing you with the additional peace of mind that comes with your liability business coverage.
+Because of our varied markets, an insurance program chosen from a host of reliable and secure insurance companies will be selected, providing you with the additional peace of mind that comes with your liability business coverage.